symfony/symfony-docs/weblink.rst

 brings great opportunities to boost webapp's performance.

-Thanks to WebLink, HTTP/2 (**h2**) servers are able to push resources to clients before they even know that they need them (think to CSS or JavaScript files, or relations of an API resource).
-WebLink also enables other very efficient optimisations that work with HTTP 1:
+Thanks to WebLink, HTTP/2 (**h2**) servers are able to push resources to clients before they even know that they need them (think about CSS or JavaScript files, or relations of an API resource).
+WebLink also enables other very efficient optimisations that work with HTTP 1.x:

 -  telling the browser to fetch or to render another webpage in the background ;
--  init early DNS lookups, TCP handshakes or TLS negotiations
+-  initializing early DNS lookups, TCP handshakes or TLS negotiations

-Let's discover how easy it is to use it and the real life benefits you can expect.

-To benefit from HTTP/2 Server Pushes, a HTTP/2 server and a HTTPS connection are mandatory (even in local).
+To benefit from HTTP/2 Server Pushes, an HTTP/2 server and an HTTPS connection are required (even local ones).
 Both Apache, Nginx and Caddy support these protocols.
 Be sure they are properly configured before reading.

 Alternatively, you can use the `Docker installer and runtime for Symfony`_ provided by Kévin Dunglas (community supported).

-It includes everything you need to run Symfony
-(PHP :doc:`configured properly for Symfony </performance>`, and Composer) as well as a development reverse proxy (Apache) supporting HTTP/2 Server Push and HTTPS (most clients only support HTTP/2 over TLS).

 Unzip the downloaded archive, open a shell in the resulting directory and run the following command: